 The city of Pleasanton discourages more gated communities, said planners, since they inhibit a sense of community and make services more difficult to provide.
 But planning staff agreed it was justified to maintain the gate.

-The Foothill Road development is tentatively scheduled to go before the City Council for approval June 1.
+The Foothill Road development, which the Planning Commission approved at its April 28 meeting, is tentatively scheduled to go before the City Council for approval June 1.